cecemel/metaaldetectievondstmeldingen-dev/README.md

 - if you modify the production.ini, you will have to build the image again
 - docs need to be build automatically
 - currently, only dummy data is imported, if you want data from the db.dump -> you will need to fiddle a little with the docker files...
-- URI referencer is still not running locally
 - if you get error HTTPError similar to: "401 Client Error: Unauthorized for url": restart your docker daemon
 - scripts contain some hard coded parameters and should be cleaned
 - currently, if you change code or config in dependent services, you will have to build and run every time again